npantelaios/pmg_test1/README.md

 **------------------------------------------------------------------------------------------------------------**

-**SOME TRAINERS MISSING?** -> The trainers were last updated in July 20, 2021, trainers released after that may be missing
+**SOME TRAINERS MISSING?** -> The trainers were last updated up until August 25, 2021, trainers released after that may be missing

 **------------------------------------------------------------------------------------------------------------**